How to Get a Graduate Job in London

-This doesn’t mean all hope is lost, we’re talking about very experienced people here, who can quickly work out if someone is right to be considered for the role.
-However, you need to make the information as accessible as possible and cut out anything that might get you immediately thrown in the bin.
+This doesn’t mean all hope is lost, however, you do need to make the information as accessible as possible and cut out anything that might get you immediately thrown in the bin.

 Think of it like CV real estate.
 The stuff at the top is really valuable, as it’s where people will immediately be drawn to.
 There’s nothing wrong per say with including a personal statement, but it should only give context to your experience, summing up your degree and what you’re looking for.
 Lengthy prose about how motivated and innovative you are is unlikely to be much use.

 Try to keep describe your experience in terms of your achievements and skills, not responsibilities, and keep the format clear, with headings and enough white space to make the good stuff stand out.
 The more the reader can take in in those precious 6 seconds, the better.

 It’s been found that in the UK any spelling or grammar errors on CVs will be the end of the process.
 Not just this, but its important to Google yourself and see what you can do to clean up your online image as well.
 Most hiring managers will do exactly the same thing…

 3) Take the Initiative!

 One thing that will always stand out on a graduate CV is someone who has taken their career into their own hands.

 Whether this is directly getting in touch with businesses, setting up a blog to show your writing ability, building your own website or even starting up your own small company.
 Any kind of proactive approach is likely to go down well with a whole range of employers.